Black Hole Weather Forecasting with Deep Learning: A Pilot Study: Machine learning methods

 \subsection{Evaluation}

 We train our models using $70\%$ of the data as training set, and $10\%$ and $20\%$ for the cross-validation and test sets, respectively.
-In the one-sim case we have 2678 frames to train our model, whereas in the multi-sim one we have a total of $5015$ frames from all simulations.
-In the multi-sim case, we will assess the performance of the learned model against the \code{PL0SS3} simulation, which has 709 frames and is not used in the training.
+We have 2678 and 5015 frames to train the one-sim and multi-sim models, respectively.
+In the multi-sim case, we assess the performance of the learned model against the \code{PL0SS3} simulation, which has 709 frames and is not used in the training.
 We use the first 250 frames to quantify the generalization power of the model.
+We also test the multi-sim model against parts of the PNST1 data which was not used in the training.

 There are two types of forecasts that we perform using the DL model.
 The \textit{direct forecast} consists of the DL model computing a prediction for the immediate next step once fed with a single input simulation frame from the hydrodynamical simulations.
 The \textit{iterative forecast} consists of iterative computations of the DL model on top of its own output.
-In other words, in both approaches the learned model receives the input state only once; the direct forecast evaluates how well the learned model advances in time for one time step whereas the iterative forecast is representative of longer-duration forecasting.
+In other words, in both approaches the learned model receives the input state only once; the direct forecast evaluates how well the learned model advances in time for one time step, similar to the short-term forecasting in meteorology known as nowcasting.
+The iterative forecast is representative of longer-duration forecasting.
 Figure \ref{fig:forecasts} illustrates both types of forecasting.

-To evaluate the quality of the DL model forecasts, it is useful to quantify the difference between the target data provided by the hydrodynamical simulation (i.e. ground truth) and the DL model forecast.
+To evaluate the quality of the DL model forecasts, it is useful to quantify the difference between the target data provided by the hydrodynamical simulation (i.e. the ground truth) and the DL model forecast.
 For this purpose, we compute the difference between densities in the logarithmic space as $\Delta \log \rho \equiv \log T - \log P$ where $T$ and $P$ are the target and learned model prediction density arrays.
 Spatial averages are denoted by the usual bar above the corresponding variable.
 These averages are performed adopting a flat spacetime since our training data was generated from Newtonian simulations.

-In addition to $\Delta \log \rho$ as a measure of the quality of the DL model forecasts, we also use the mean absolute error (hereafter MAE) typical of ML studies: ${\rm MAE} \equiv 1 - 10^{-\Delta \log \rho}$.
-During the training, we use $R^2$ to quantify the performance of the learned model.
+In addition to $\Delta \log \rho$ as a measure of the quality of the DL model forecasts, we also use the root mean squared error (RMSE) typical of ML studies:

-Another useful quantity to compare between the DL prediction and the ground-truth data is the rest-mass of the flow.
-Obviously, the mass tells us whether the DL model learned well mass conservation.